awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Snowflake.md

    The **Add source** dialog box appears\.

+1. For **Connection name**, enter a name for your database\.
+AWS SCT displays this name in the tree in the left panel\.

+1. Use database credentials from AWS Secrets Manager or enter them manually:
+   + To use database credentials from Secrets Manager, use the following insructions:

+     1. For **AWS Secret**, choose the name of the secret\.

+     1. Choose **Populate** to automatically fill in all values in the database connection dialog box from Secrets Manager\.

+     For information about using database credentials from Secrets Manager, see [Using AWS Secrets Manager](CHAP_UserInterface.md#CHAP_UserInterface.SecretsManager)\.
-1. Provide the Snowflake source database connection information\.
-Use the instructions in the following table\.
+   + To enter the Snowflake source data warehouse connection information manually, use the instructions in the following table\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Source.Snowflake.html)